azdavis/millet/readme.md

 If you're using VSCode, you can try out the VSCode extension:

-1. Open the root directory of this repository in VSCode
+1. Open the root directory of this repository in VSCode.
-2. Open the Run panel from the activity bar (the play button with bug)
+2. Open the Run panel from the activity bar (the play button with bug).
-3. Select 'extension' in the drop down
+3. Select 'extension' in the drop down.
-4. Press the green play button
+4. Press the green play button.

 ## Repository layout

-- Mode of the code is in `crates/`.
+- Most of the code is in `crates/`.
 - Editor extensions are in `extensions/`.
 - Various helper scripts are in `scripts/`.
-They require a POSIX `sh`.
+They require a POSIX `sh` and various other POSIX utilities.

 ## Testing